Alexandra07e/Alexandra07e/README.md

 ## 🛠️ Highlighted Projects

 - 🗺️ **Treasure Hunt** – Terminal-based C project for OS class using process sync and file I/O
-- ⚙️ **Processor** – Processor implemented in Verilog, containing ALU, CPU, System on Chip approach, with I/O and unified Memory units
+- ⚙️ **Processor** – Processor implemented in Verilog, containing ALU, CPU, System on Chip approach, with I/O, unified Memory units
 - 🏓 **Pong Game** – Classic Pong remake using JavaScript, HTML & Canvas
 - 📊 **Finance Tracker** – A JavaFX app for tracking income and expenses with clean visual feedback
 - 🔌 **Microsystem with the 8086 microprocessor** - 8086 microsystem with EPROM/SRAM and basic I/O peripherals